somemothersson/smalito-blog/content/blog/geocode/index.md

 ```

 ### Now for the Spicy Meatball
-Lets put this all together and get what we're after!
+Lets put this all together and get our coordinates!

 ```javascript
 //Here is our array which will actally be used to get geocoordinates